gmtsciencedev/bioit-dockers/metaphlan4/README.md

 aws s3 cp humann.tgz s3://path/to/resource/humann.tgz
 ```

-And when launching a scitq task, do not forget to add the resource with `-r s3://path/to/resource/humann.tgz`
+And when launching a scitq task, do not forget to add the resource with `-r s3://path/to/resource/humann.tgz -r s3://path/to/resource/metaphlan4.tgz`